Bernard Daly: Life

 Daly was born in Ireland on 17 February 1858.
 He immigrated with his parents to the United States in 1864, and the family settled in Selma, Alabama.
 As a young man, Daly attended college in Ohio, and then medical school at the University of Louisville in Kentucky.
 After graduating from medical school, he joined the United States Army, and was posted to Fort Bidwell, California.
 In 1887, Daly was mustered out of the army, and he moved fifty miles north to Lakeview, Oregon where he began a private medical practice.

 During a Christmas Eve party in 1894, an oil lamp started a fire in a crowded community hall in the small town of Silver Lake, Oregon.
 Forty-three people were killed in the blaze, and many more were badly injured.
-Daly drove his buggy from Lakeview to Silver Lake, a distance of ninety-five miles, over bad, snow-covered roads to help victims of the tragedy.
+Daly drove his horse and buggy from Lakeview to Silver Lake, a distance of ninety-five miles, over bad, snow-covered roads to help victims of the tragedy.
 It took twenty-four hours of continuous travel for Daly to reach Silver Lake.
 Despite the long journey, he began treating burn victims as soon as he arrived, and continued without rest until everyone had been seen.
 The fire was widely reported, and Daly's efforts to reach and treat the victims earned statewide recognition and many admirers.

 Daly also played a very important role in the economic development of Lake County.
 In 1897, he organized and opened the Bank of Lakeview.
 He established the 7T ranch in the North Warner Valley east of Lakeview near Plush, Oregon.
 The ranch eventually became one of the largest livestock suppliers in the county.
 When Lakeview's downtown area was destroyed by fire in May 1900, Daly financed the city's reconstruction.
 He also helped bring the Nevada-California-Oregon Railroad to Lakeview in 1912.

 Education was always important to Daly.
 He served on both local and state education boards.
 He was a member of the Lake County school board from 1889 to 1915.
 He also served on the Oregon State Agricultural College board of regents from 1898 to 1906.